Dr. Daniel Gomez-Uchida

 I founded the GEECLAB once I relocated to Concepción with my family, following 10 years of studying and working abroad.
 During that time I met amazing colleagues, learned new cultures, and made life-long friends with whom I keep in touch to date.
 Now I am lucky to work and interact with motivated young biologists and budding researchers with a passion for science and education.

-MSc.
-Selim Musleh (DSc.
-Management of Renewable Aquatic Resources, 2017-Present):
+Selim Musleh (PhD Management of Renewable Aquatic Resources, 2016-Present)

 I’m a MSc in biodiversity and conservation of tropical areas from Venezuela where I studied taxonomy, systematics and molecular phylogeny of sponges and octocorals.
 Nowadays I’m working on Antarctic gorgonians of the family Primnoidae, a Southern Hemisphere high latitude dominant family of octocorals through an approach that integrates morphological and molecular/genomic analyses (restriction site associated DNA (RAD) sequencing).
 I’m looking to bring light over their hidden diversity and elucidate the phylogenetic relationships among these deep sea animals that have diversified in Antarctic waters during the last 150 million years.
 All this alongside my tutor (Dr. Daniel Gómez-Uchida) and co-founder Dr. Pablo López-González of the University of Seville.

-Diego Cañas (MSc Fisheries, 2017-Present): Genetic and ecological effects of pisciculture center escapees on naturalized populations of rainbow trout (Oncorhynchus mykiss) in Southern Chile
+Diego Cañas (MSc Fisheries, 2016-Present): Genetic and ecological effects of aquaculture facilities on naturalized populations of rainbow trout (Oncorhynchus mykiss) in Southern Chile

 Currently my research focus on population genetics of salmon and trout in southern Chile developing tools to discriminate between naturalized trout individuals and escapees from breeding centers.
 I’ve worked studying the genetic origin of Chinook salmon from the main basins south of the Toltén river.
 Besides research, I work as a monitor for the Interactive Center of Science, Arts & Technology (CICAT) and for the the Faculty of Natural and Oceanographic Sciences of the University of Concepción.